d-k-ivanov/d-k-ivanov.github.io/about.md

 * 03.2011-03.2013 - **Lead Infrastructure Engineer** at iTech Systems (Banking)
 * 06.2007-08.2010 - **Senior System and Network Administrator** at Delta-Systems (Banking)
 * 06.2005-05.2007 - **System Administrator** at Akella (GameDev)

 ***

-## Skills

-* Various knowledge of Unix и Linux services
-* Various knowledge of Windows-based services
-* Development skills in various programming languages
-* Various knowledge of virtualization and emulation technologies
-* Knowledge of RDBMS and NoSQL, ability to write code for them (lua included)
-* Some knowledge of standards (e.g. ISO 8583, PCI DSS and HIPAA)
-* Various knowledge Cloud Solutions
-* Technical and sales documentation
-* Project management and workflow
-* Various hardware

-***